MicrosoftEdge/WebView2Feedback/specs/WebMessageObjects.md

     /// Specifically, the WebView2 browser process will run in same user, package identity, and app
     /// container of the app, but other means such as security context impersonations do not get
     /// propagated, so such permissions that the app has will not be effective in WebView2.
-    /// Note that the only validation done in this function is that the path is a valid
-    /// full path and otherwise the function will succeed.
   HRESULT CreateWebFileSystemDirectoryHandle(
       [in] LPCWSTR path,
       [in] COREWEBVIEW2_FILE_SYSTEM_HANDLE_PERMISSION permission,